scroll-tech/zkVM-benchmarks/ceno_rt/README.md

 # Ceno VM Runtime

-This crate provides the runtime for program running on the Ceno VM.
+This crate provides the runtime for programs running on the Ceno VM.
 It provides:

 - Configuration of compilation and linking.
 - Program startup and termination.